EdgarQuinones/Linux-CTF-Launcher/README.md

 # OverTheWire-Launcher
-### Information on the Launcher and a little about me:

 This is a fan-made launcher used to help clean some stuff up and make playing OverTheWire more digestable!
 I made this one day because I was lazy and wanted to speed up the process of things, as well as have a way of saving passwords.
 I do not own or work for overthewire.
 All the levels are from them.